 The consolidated entity assesses impairment at each reporting date by evaluating conditions and events specific to the consolidated entity that may be indicative of impairment triggers.
 Recoverable amounts of relevant assets are reassessed using value-in-use calculations performed.
-In assessing recoverable amounts a number of key estimates are made.
+In assessing recoverable amounts, several key estimates are made.